Ian Kelly (songwriter): Career

-Ian Kelly was nominated for two Felix awards at Gala de l'ADISQ in 2009, 2012, and 2014.
-One was for best non-francophone artist, the other for Anglophone Album of the Year.
-In 2014, Kelly was nominated for two Felix awards at Gala de l'ADISQ for Best Non-Francophone Show, and Anglophone Album of the Year.
+Ian Kelly was nominated for two Felix awards at the Gala de l'ADISQ in 2009, 2012, and 2014.
+One was for Best Non-Francophone Artist, the other for Anglophone Album of the Year.
+In 2014, Kelly was nominated for two Felix awards at the Gala de l'ADISQ for Best Non-Francophone Show, and Anglophone Album of the Year.